Energy-Based Models for Functional Data using Path Measure Tilting: Experiment details

 \item \textbf{Neural process}.
-We use a slightly modified version of an implementation of neural processes available online: \url{https://github.com/EmilienDupont/neural-processes}.
+We use a modified implementation of neural processes available online: \url{https://github.com/EmilienDupont/neural-processes}.
 We set the dimension of the representation of the context points to be $512$ and the dimension of the latent variable to be $512$.
 The encoder and decoder was a $3$-layer neural network with $512$ hidden units with ReLU activations with the same skip connection.
 We trained the model up to $1000$ epochs with early stopping.

 \item \textbf{$\pi$-VAE}.
 We set the intermediate dimension of the encoder and decoder networks to $100$ with ReLU activation, and the dimension of the latent variable to $5$.
-For each dataset the model is trained with early stopping with patience $100$.
+For each dataset, the model is trained with early stopping with patience $100$.
 We use the Adam optimizer with a learning rate set to $5\times 10^{-3}$.
 As feature map $\Phi(\cdot)$ we use a basis representation given by $\Phi(\cdot)=(\phi_1(\cdot), \ldots, \phi_B(\cdot))$ where $\{\phi_i(\cdot)\}_{i=1}^B$ is a set of $B$ basis functions.
-For the basis we compare a Mat\'ern kernel induced basis ($m$ estimated basis functions) with a FPCA based basis ($0.99$ explained variability) and consequently choose the Matérn kernel induced basis for all datasets except Melbourne.
-The initial coefficients for the interpolation are estimated from the context pairs via least squares. \end{itemize}
+For the basis, we compare a Mat\'ern kernel induced basis ($m$ estimated basis functions) with a FPCA based basis ($0.99$ explained variability) and consequently choose the Matérn kernel induced basis for all datasets except Melbourne.
+The initial coefficients for the interpolation are estimated from the context pairs via least squares. \item \textbf{Energy based process (EBP)}.
+We implement the Gaussian energy-based process \citep[See 3.2]{yang2020energy}.
+This is a Gaussian process with a kernel $k(x,x') = \phi_\theta(x)^\top \phi_\theta(x')$.
+Its marginal likelihood is tractable and $\phi_\theta$ be directly optimized \citep[Section 3.2 \& Appendix B.1]{yang2020energy}. \item \textbf{Variational Implicit processes (VIP)}.
+We use the neural sampler VIP \citep[Example 1]{ma2019variational} is a $3$-layered neural network with $512$ hidden units, with Sigmoid Linear Unit (SiLU) activations and skip connections.
+The key difference between our implementation and the approach of \citet{ma2019variational} is in the wake phase.
+We obtain the parameters of the neural sampler by optimizing the marginal likelihood of the optimal GP from the sleep phase.
+In \citet{ma2019variational}, they instead optimized an approximation of the marginal log likelihood. \end{itemize}